sorin-sabo/django-password-policies-iplweb/docs/topics/force.password.change.rst

     Forcing password changes only works if
     the :doc:`password history <password.history>` is activated.

-``django-password-policies`` provides the possibility to force password resets when user passwords expire.
+``django-password-policies-iplweb`` provides the possibility to force password resets when user passwords expire.
 To activate forced password changes for a project different settings need to be set: